stneric/TikTok-Live-Chat-Overlay/README.md

 Then open Firefox -> Extensions menu -> manage extensions -> Install addon from file -> select the zip

+Also works in Google Chrome and chrome adjecent browsers.
+To use in chrome, clone the repo, enable developer options in chrome's extension settings -> load unpacked extension -> select the Chrome Manifest 3 Folder -> done

 This extension may have some bugs.